BBahrainy/RTALogger/README.md

              - "foramtter" is the text, json or any custome defined types as LogRecord formatter
                 - "type": ["text"/"json"] type of formatter
-                - "delimiter": [any text delimiter you need.(as an instance pipe line "|")] if formatter not defined then the json formatter will be used 2- file: Store log data in a file.
+                - "delimiter": [any text delimiter you need.(as an instance pipe line "|")]
+                - "colorize": [true/false] default value of this attribute is false. if you need to colorize your out put format on standard output set this attribute to true. if formatter not defined then the json formatter will be used 2- file: Store log data in a file.
              - "type": "console"